Kutubuddin Ahmed: Sports

 Ahmed is a former president of both the Bangladesh Mohammedan Sporting Club, Dhaka, and the Bangladesh Badminton Federation.
 He was awarded 1997 "Sport Organizer of the Year" by Bangladesh Journalist Association, and received "National Sports Award 2002" for his contribution as a sports organiser in Bangladesh.
 In 2006 he was awarded the International Olympic Committee (IOC) Trophy for "Sports and the Community", and also Best Sports Organizer by Bangladesh Sports Writers' Association.

 In 2009, Ahmed served as the secretary-general of the Bangladesh Olympic Association.
 In 2014, he is a member of the Sports Environment Committee, Olympic Council of Asia (OCA), and the vice-president of the International Military Sports Council (CISM).

 Community activity

 Ahmed formed "Saadat Smriti Sadan" charitable foundation in memory of his father Md.
 Saadat Ali.
 He established two clinics which provide free medical treatment to the poor and distressed people.
 He set up a retirement home, Old-Homes for aged people over 65 years in Narshindi, Dhaka.

 Ahmed funded the building of a mosque at Nabi Nagar Thana, Comilla, and established a technical institute with computer accessories and sewing machinery tools in Narshindi for providing technical training.
 He is an advisor to the Campaign against Drug being run by the daily newspaper Prothom Alo, and a member of the Advisory Council of the children's organisation 'Kendriya Kochi Kacher Mela'.

+Personal life

+Ahmed is married to Rashida Ahmed, a director of Envoy Legacy.
+They have a son, Tanvir Ahmed, and a daughter, Sumayyah Ahmed.
+Tanvir is married to Esha Ahmed, a daughter of actress Champa.